 - If you think your air fryer is on fire, get out of the house and call emergency services immediately.

 In order to be eligible for a class action, you must establish that you are not liable.
-The manufacturer might not be responsible for damages if it’s determined that the explosion occurred due to negligence on your part.
+The manufacturer might not be responsible for damages if it’s determined that the outburst occurred due to negligence on your part.

-You should take precautions when using an air fryer so as to avoid liability in case of an accident or misstep.
+You should take precautions when using an air fryer so as to avoid liability in case of an mishap or misstep.
 If you don’t use an air fryer correctly, it might cause a fire that will burn down your entire building.
 It’s important to familiarize yourself with the health and safety hazards of any appliance before using them.

-You’ll want to join a mass action if you or your family members are caught in an air fryer explosion.
+You’ll want to join a mass action if you or your family members are caught in an air fryer outburst.
 Follow the safety precautions in this article to avoid liability.
 These safety precautions include not allowing children, pets, or combustible materials near the air fryer

 How to Avoid Future Air Fryer Fire Incidents